scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 everynow and then and has compared the taste to soy milk.
 I've never had soy milk, so I don't know if that's a good comparison or not.

+### Day 34

+Regular soylent for lunch again today, definitely don't have any issues or even feel like I need strawberries for this.
+Which is great because that's going to save me a good amount of money each week.
+Soylent for dinner as well, though I finished my batch today so I supplemented a bit with some pizza rolls.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/